xxdcc/ctDNA_data_analysis_pipeline/README.md

 Since we expect little tumour content in the plasma DNA variant detection algorithms like [*GATK Mutect2*](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.beta.4/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php), which rely on statistical models, are not "sensitive" enough.
 For that reason, we adopted a *pileup* approach based on reporting any variants, compared to reference genome, across all samples followed by relevant filtering (see paper by Murtaza M *et al.*, 2013, [Non-invasive analysis of acquired resistance to cancer therapy by sequencing of plasma DNA](https://www.ncbi.nlm.nih.gov/pubmed/23563269)).

+**NOTE**: Since the plasma samples were profiled using WES approach, we limited the pileup to the exonic regions listed in the *S07604514_Covered_hg38_clean.bed* file described in Step 5 [Calculate coverage](https://github.research.its.qmul.ac.uk/hfw456/ctDNA_data_analysis_pipeline#5-calculate-coverage).

 **Tool**: *SAMtools*<br>
 **Algorithm**: *mpileup*